 Using a lot of slang and emojis with a reader base aged 65+ probably isn’t going to win your business any favors (or new business partners).

 Take some time and create new articles in multiple content formats.
-Also, make sure that you’re content strategy involves posting things to various websites and social media platforms.
+Also, make sure that your B2B content marketing strategy involves posting things to various websites and social media platforms.

 2. Test content popularity before posting anything